Published:

 The shabang "#!" has been used to allow thin javascript applications to function ...
 IE (/status#!shipped) can use cookies or localstorage and Ajax JSON request from the client to create a page providing the tracking number for a shipment of an order; A request by Googlebot to /status#!rewards would show Google has earned no rewards; And, a request to /status#!messages would show Google has no private messages.

 The shabang was chosen because it allows thin web applications to pass variables to javascript and create a unique page on the browser specific to a single user.
-The user can exist the page and return at any time in the future.
+The user can exit the page and return at any time in the future.
 As a shabang should never be indexed; it allows thin applications to operate without configuring the host to block access from bots.

 Carolyn Holzman of American Way Media in her podcast Confessions of an SEO, explained the hashtag problem as it relates to canonical and the helpful content update -- Season 4 episode 22: What's Canonical got to do with it.
 No affiliation but I highly recommend you listen to her syndicated podcast.